chris-ede9/modelling-airbnbs-property-listing-dataset-/ReadMe.md

 - Task 6: Ran different models to improve performance of the chosen regression model.
 These models included Decision Trees, Random Forests and Gradient Boosting.

 - Task 7: After running all the models the best overall model was found - RandomForestRegressor.
 Please note that this was only based on a limited amount of hyperparameter combinations being used and other models like GradientBoostingRegressor had an RMSE which was of a similar range.

+### Milestone 3 - Create a Classification model

+> The goal for this milestone was to create some machine learning models to predict the Category of the listing based on the numerical features.

+>> The source file is modelling.py, class ClassificationModelling

+- Task 1: Created a simple classification model to predict the category of each listing.

+- Task 2: Evaluated the classification model preformance by computing the key measures, Accurarcy, the F1 score, the precision and the recall for both the training and test sets.

+- Task 3: Created a function to tune the hyperparameters of the model using methods form sklearn, i.e GridSearchCV.

+- Task 4: Created a function that would save a model to a specified folder, along with the hyperparameters and metrics in json files.

+- Task 5: Ran different models to improve performance of the chosen regression model.
+These models included Decision Trees, Random Forests and Gradient Boosting.

-Further analysis is required to see if there are better hyperparameters available to improve performance.
+- Task 6: After running all the models the best overall model was found - RandomForestClassifier.
+However the Accuracy score is low on all models and further analysis is required to see if there is a better model available based on the hyperparameters.